hsntareq/amapi-miusage/README.md

 ## Usage

 After activating the plugin, you can create events using the event post type.
-You can then view and manage these events in the WordPress admin area by navigating to "AM Miusage" under the "Events" menu in the admin sidebar or by visiting the URL `wp-admin/admin.php?page=am-miusage`.
+You can then view and manage these events in the WordPress admin area by navigating to "Hasan Miusage" under the "Events" menu in the admin sidebar or by visiting the URL `wp-admin/admin.php?page=hasan-miusage`.

 ## Configuration